Real-TurnToJesus/TNM-Menu/README.md

 # Quantum Menu
 # DELETE THE DO NOT DELETE FOLDER AS SOON GORILLA TAG UPDATES
-Quantum Menu is a useful tool made with Python that automatically makes metadata mods for Gorilla Tag, and acts as a MOD MENU!
+Quantum Menu is a useful tool made with Python that automatically makes metadata mods for Gorilla Tag, it's like basically a patcher/adb terminal compiled into a mod menu style.
 Join the Discord: https://discord.gg/cybz3FDNfX

 ## MODLIST